 - A-Cup Angst: Inverted when Florinda just misses getting skewered."Thank goodness for small favors!"

 - All in the Eyes: Used frequently.

 - Beta Outfit: What Bunny thinks of the original Zorro costume, much to Diego's chagrin.

 - Big Damn Heroes: The rescue of his brother: it's as melodramatic as it gets... until the actual rescue when Bunny just gives a silly comment, that nonetheless inspires the people to rise up.Bunny: "Two bits, four bits, six bits a peso!
 All for Zorro, stand up and say so!" <crowd goes wild>

 - Big Beautiful Woman: Esteban is instantly smitten by Margarita Wigglesworth (Bunny in drag).
-While Bunny's broad frame doesn't seem to make for convincing woman, Esteban is nonetheless enthralled at once.
+While Bunny's broad frame doesn't seem to make for a convincing woman, Esteban is nonetheless enthralled at once.

 - Butt-Monkey: Poor, poor Velasquez.
 Sure he's a bit of a jerk performing his duties, but he works for Esteban, who routinely mistreats him.

 - Camp Gay: Ramón, who became even more so after joining the British Navy and changing his name to Bunny.

 - Casual Kink: Implied by Bunny's preference for the lash.
 Possibly also a reference to his time in the Royal Navy (see the page quote at the previous link).